-The Law on Enterprises (LOE) was adopted by Vietnam's National Assembly on 26 November 2014 and took effect on 1 July 2015.
-The Law provides four types of legal forms of corporation for business entities, comprising:
+The Law on Enterprises (LoE) was adopted by Vietnam's National Assembly on 26 November 2014 and took effect on 1 July 2015.
+The National Assembly passed the amendment of LoE on 17 June 2020, which will be effective from 01 January 2021.
+The Laws provide four types of legal forms of corporation for business entities, comprising:

-- Limited liability company (LLC)
+- · Limited liability company (LLC)

 - Joint-stock company (JSC)

-- · Sole proprietorship
+- Sole proprietorship

 - Partnership

-A foreign entity may establish its presence in Vietnam as a limited liability company with one or more members, a jointstock company, a partnership, a branch, a business cooperation contract or a representative office.
+A foreign entity may establish its presence in Vietnam as a limited liability company with one or more members, a joint-stock company, a partnership, a branch, a business cooperation contract or a representative office.